Ceskasporitelna/WebAPI/README.md

 # WebAPI
-This repository contains the [public issue tracker](https://github.com/Ceskasporitelna/WebAPI/issues) for the WebAPI project.
+This repository contains the [public issue tracker](https://github.com/Ceskasporitelna/WebAPI/issues) for the WebAPI project  - Banking APIs from Česká spořitelna a.s.

 ## Getting started